ttamg/chromebook/README.md

-# Chromebook - quick Python setup
+# Chromebook setup for Python development

+**This repo provides a set of scripts for installing Python on a Chromebook and creating new projects**.

-Installing Python and other developer tools on a Chromebook manually takes time and a bit of a hassle.
+Installing Python and other developer tools on a Chromebook requires some manual work and is a bit of a hassle.
+These scripts simplify and speed up the install on a clean Chromebook.

-This provides **a set of scripts for installing Python on a Chromebook and creating new projects**.

-## Who is this for?
+## Who are these scripts for?

+* For anyone like myself using a Chromebook for development and wanting to reinstall Python after a Chromebook *powerwash*.
+It is a hassle reinstalling everything from source each time.
+These scripts are a time-saver.

 * For Python beginners with a Chromebook - the Linux and Python install is a bit daunting.
 Most people want to get started coding rather than spending up to an hour or more doing an install.

-* For myself or developers wanting to reinstall after a 'powerwash' - One of the best things about Chromebooks is the ability to do a 'powerwash' which takes only 2-3 minutes and leaves you with a clean new Chromebook.
-When I powerwash my Chromebook from time, I was finding it a hassle to reinstall Python each time.
-These scripts are a time-saver.
+This should make the install a bit simpler.

-Hopefully they are useful to people in the Python community.
-If want to contribute, see [contributors](#contributors) below.
+Hopefully the scripts are useful to people in the Python community.
+Feel free to contribute, extend or adapt.

-## A health warning
+## Important health warning

 **You use these scripts at your own risk.**

+The good thing about a Chromebook is that it is very easy to use a *powerwash* to clear down the machine and start with a fresh install if anything goes wrong.

-They are tested on a Google Pixelbook and work cleanly after a powerwash.
+Scripts are tested on a Google Pixelbook and work cleanly after a powerwash.
 But they may not work on all Chromebooks.
+Use at your own risk.

-> Tested on Chrome OS versions:
+Tested on Chrome OS versions:
-> - Version 85.0.4183.133
+- Version 85.0.4183.133
-> - Version 86.0.4240.77
+- Version 86.0.4240.77

-## Powerwash on Chromebooks

- So if everything goes wrong on installs or you get lots of instability or crashes, you can use powerwash to start with a clean slate.

-Powerwash will completely wipe everything in the Linux machine in your chromebook, so you will have to reinstall Python and other tools.
-Doing this manually and looking up all the install commands takes time, and is daunting for those not happy on the Linux command line.
-The scripts below were written to make that process faster and a bit more accessible for Chromebook users who might want to explore programming with Python in particular.

-I recommend after a Powerwash that the first thing you do is go into the 'Settings / About Chrome' and do an upgrade to the latest version before reinstalling the Linux terminal.

-## Python installation
+## Install Python on Chrome OS

 ### 1. Starting Chromebook Linux

-Start your Linux terminal window.
+If you are new to Chromebooks and Python, start your Linux terminal window.

-In your Linux terminal on your Chromebook, get the scripts by cloning the repository:
+In your Linux terminal on your Chromebook, you can download the scripts by cloning the repository:

     git clone https://github.com/ttamg/chromebook